-The second five-year reporting period is in effect, and this section of the Report presents information for FY 2022-2023.
-In this regard, the Housing Authority's expenditures and monies encumbered, as housing successor, sourced from the LMIHAF for development of housing will meet the income categories and thresholds described above during the second five-year period that ends June 30, 2024.
-During FY 2022-2023, the Housing Authority under its function as Housing Successor to the Former Garden Grove Agency for Community Development entered into the PSA described in Section IV. above to acquire the Civic Center Parcel for future development of affordable housing, which encumbered \$5,550,000 of LMIHAF and expended \$3,000,000 as an initial installment payment for the land.
-Additionally, the Housing Authority approved a preliminary Award Letter as an enforceable commitment of LMIHAF to the Orchard Grove Project in the amount of \$1,823,000 to implement the substantial rehabilitation and restructure of 55-year affordable housing covenants for the 78 units that comprise this "at-risk" housing project, including eight (8) units restricted as housing for occupancy by extremely low income households.
-The Developer received a reservation of 9% tax credits in the at-risk category, which project is anticipated to close financing by early February 2024.
+The second five-year reporting period ended on June 30, 2024, the end date of this reporting period; and this section of the Report presents information for FY 2023-2024.
+In this regard, the Housing Authority's expenditures and monies encumbered, as housing successor, sourced from the LMIHAF for development of housing will meet the income categories and thresholds described above during this second five-year period that ended on June 30, 2024.
+During FY 2023-2024, the Housing Authority under its function as Housing Successor to the Former Garden Grove Agency for Community Development continued implementation of the PSA executed in FY 22-23 and described in Section IV. above and made the second installment payment for \$3,000,000 and interest payment in the amount \$277,500 for the acquisition of the Civic Center Parcel for future development of affordable housing.
+Additionally, the Housing Authority continued implementation of the 78-unit Orchard Grove Project and (all affordable units, excepting manager unit) executed an Affordable Housing Agreement with use of LMIHAF in the amount of \$1.823,000 (and an equal amount funded and sourced from federal program funds) for the Orchard Grove Project to cause substantial rehabilitation and restructure of 55-year affordable housing covenants for the "at-risk" units at the project.
+Garden Grove's investment resulted in all units covenanted as affordable housing for 55 years, including importantly eight (8) units restricted as housing for occupancy by extremely low income households.
+The Developer received a reservation of 9% tax credits in the at-risk category for this project; Project construction financing closed in February 2024 and the substantial rehabilitation continues as of the date of this Report.

-See Section XII of this Report for updated information about proposed projects that are planned to be undertaken during the second five-year reporting period; the projects will include extremely low, very low, and low income housing units in compliance with the income-targeting requirements of HSC Section 34176.1.
+See Section XII of this Report for updated information about proposed projects that are planned to be undertaken during the third five-year reporting period; the projects will include extremely low, very low, and low income housing units in compliance with the income-targeting requirements of HSC Section 34176.1.